IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 Months 4 – 8

-• Deploy 1 – 2 pilot products
+Deploy 1 – 2 pilot products, enable self-service, and validate governance architecture.

 Months 9 – 12